 Something that makes this place magical are its incredible handicrafts and local stores, not to mention the great gastronomic richness.

 Today you will explore Chiapa de Corzo: the ancient Chiapa de Indios, popular for being one of the most beautiful towns in Chiapas, with a Renaissance style and located next to the Grijalva River.

 This magical town conquers travelers with its colorful traditions and beautiful buildings such as La Pila; a Mudejar style fountain made of red brick, also known as Fuente de la Reina (Fountain of the Queen).
 Here, you can also admire the church of Santo Domingo de Guzman and the museum of the Lacquer, which denotes the roots of this craft style in the region.

 Day 11: Visit to the Sumidero Canyon

 Today you will go to Tuxtla Gutierrez to reach Cahuaré, where you will board a boat to tour the legendary Sumidero Canyon.

 This majestic place is an imposing natural formation whose walls began its constitution approximately 136 million years ago and reach 800 m in height.

 You will navigate on the mighty Grijalva River adorned with lush vegetation, waterfalls that fall from the high walls of the canyon into the river, as well as caves formed by nature over thousands of years.

-Rutopía helps you design the perfect trip for you to discover the beautiful state of Chiapas.
+Rutopía helps you design the perfect trip for you to discover the best things to do in Chiapas.
 For other trip ideas and itineraries consult Rutopía.
 Request your trip now